 Laser surgery, which became available in the early 1970’s, still remains an excellent treatment option for neovascularization well away from the macular center.
 However for more central lesions, anti-VEGF agents and photodynamic therapy (available beginning in the early to mid-2000’s) are recommended.

-Laser photocoagulation surgery has traditionally been the standard treatment for patients with ocular histoplasmosis and choroidal neovascularization outside the macular center.
-When choroidal neovascularization is beneath the center of the macula, laser not only destroys these abnormal vessels but also permanently damages the overlying retina.
+Laser photocoagulation surgery has traditionally been the standard treatment for patients with ocular histoplasmosis and macular neovascularization outside the macular center.
+When macular neovascularization is beneath the center of the macula, laser not only destroys these abnormal vessels but also permanently damages the overlying retina.
 Patients are thus left with a dry scar but no central vision.
 Photodynamic therapy, which became available in 2000, was the first modality that allowed treatment of these central lesions while minimizing retinal damage.
 The treatment involves injecting Verteporfin (Visudyne) intravenously, followed by a painless laser treatment.
 Direct daylight exposure within the first 48 hours can cause a severe skin burn, so patients need to remain inside for two days following treatment.
 Photodynamic therapy is painless and is associated with minimal to no side effects.
 It usually needs to be repeated every 3 months for multiple treatments for recurrent neovascularization.

 In an open label safety study involving 26 patients with ocular histoplasmosis, visual acuity improved by an average of more than 1 line on a standard eye chart at 12 months with 28% of patients experiencing a visual acuity improvement of 3 lines or more.
 Visual acuity decreased by less than 3 lines of vision in 88% of patients during the same time period.